liablelua/TCG-Online/README.md

 ## Future of Lua Software
 We should be rebranding soon because unfortunately I set the Copyright to 2025 on this Project and other Projects have @ 2024.<br>
 I would have to change ALL of the copyrights which I don't wanna do.<br>
-Also thanks MIT for free Copyright!!!!
+Also thanks MIT for free Copyright!!!!<br>
+Lua Software is still as-is I just switched to Platinum Experiences!<br>
+I'm gonna have fun creating a logo for this.
 ## Donation
 Lets keep it simple, my CashApp tag is $auto445.